Third story arc of JoJo no Kimyou na Bouken series.

 A 17-volume kanzenban version dubbed as JoJonium was published in Japan from December 4, 2013, to March 4, 2015.
 This edition covered the first three parts of the Jojo no Kimyou na Bouken series and included new cover art which showed redesigns of the characters by Araki Hirohiko.
 JoJonium's volumes 8-17 cover the third part.

 JoJo no Kimyou na Bouken Part 3: Stardust Crusaders was published in English by VIZ Media from November 8th, 2005, to December 7th, 2010 under the title JoJo's Bizarre Adventure.
 It was not labeled as Part 3 until later; this was due to it being the first of the series to be published in English.
-The publisher plans to re-release the series uncensored following the JoJonium format and content starting November 1, 2016.
+The publisher has been re-releasing the series uncensored following the JoJonium format and content since November 1, 2016.
 It was also published in Italian by Star Comics from March 1995 to March 1997.

 Several minor changes were made to the English release, apart from changes to several copyrighted stand users names and violence to animals and children being changed, an online group of Muslim protesters halted the release of the manga for a year.
 This was due to a scene in the OVA where the antagonist, Dio Brando is seen reading pages from the Qu'ran—which was not even present in the manga.
 Shueisha requested many scenes featuring fighting which involved buildings resembling mosques be redrawn.